Iowa Tax Filing

 Other State Tax Filing

-If you worked in a U.S. State other than Iowa during 2023 you will need to file the appropriate tax form for the particular state you worked in.
-The Federation of Tax Administrators website contains links to tax forms for every U.S. state.
+If you worked in a U.S. State other than Iowa during 2025 you must file the appropriate tax form for the particular state in which you worked.
+Select the "Resources" menu on the Federation of Tax Administrators website to access tax forms for every U.S. state.

 Disclaimer: The resources on this page were prepared by the International Students and Scholars Office (ISSO) as general guidelines to assist you in preparing your Iowa and federal government income tax returns.
 The information here is not to be construed as professional tax advice and does not apply to every situation.
 If your tax circumstances are more complicated (for example, if you had income from both Iowa and another U.S. State) you will want to obtain professional tax advice from resources in the community.